 This entry level program is designed to provide students an understanding of addictions and chemical use and substance use disorders on individuals, families, and society.
 Goals of the program is to provide students with the knowledge and skills needed to be able to recognize and treat individuals with substance use and chemical and co-occurring disorders.
 A graduate will have acquired an understanding of the concepts, principles, skills, methods, and techniques needed to work with those whose lives have been seriously affected by addiction or abuse.
 A variety of treatment approaches and interventions are studied.
 Through their coursework and practicum experiences, students are expected to develop competency in the following twelve core functions of an alcohol and drug counselor: screening, intake, orientation, assessment, treatment planning, counseling, case management, crisis intervention, client education, referral, reports, and record keeping, and consultation with other professionals regarding treatment and services.
 TAP 21 counseling competencies will also be a trust of the program.
-The program is designed to meet the 270 classroom clock hours of educational requirements and 880 practicum/internships hours for Minnesota temporary permit (Alcohol and Drug Counselor Trainee-ADC-T) after obtaining the AAS degree and full licensure (Licensed Alcohol and Drug Counselor-LADC) after obtaining a 4-year degree in a social or behavioral science, which is recommended.
+The program is designed to meet the 270 classroom clock hours of educational requirements and 880 practicum/internships hours for Minnesota temporary permit (Alcohol and Drug Counselor-LADC) after obtaining a 4-year degree in a social or behavioral science, which is recommended.